 I know my kids will watch all of these Disney movies eventually — they are classics, after all — but I can still be mindful about what they're exposed to and when.
 Obviously, your child might handle viewing certain movies better than mine (or better than

 marked my childhood with such malaise that I still shudder thinking about the thoughts it brought on as a child.
-No kid wants to think about another child (although a deer child in this care) losing their mom, but that is exactly what happened when I watched Bambi.
+No kid wants to think about another child (although a deer child in this care) losing their mom, but that is exactly what happened when I watched Bambi Bambi.

 Also acutely traumatic is the raging fire that rips through the picturesque forest where these adorable animals dwell.
 Although this is an actual occurrence in the world today, it can be frightening for kids to witness the homes of characters that they are attached to be destroyed by fire.

 is one classic Disney film that I plan to wait to show my kids because of its extremely sad premise.
 Yes, it is inspirational and Dumbo himself with his gigantic ears is adorable, but I cannot look past the intense feelings of sadness that this movie stirs up when Dumbo is separated from his mom.
 Not to mention the horrid bullying that Dumbo endures.
 It just makes me want to burst into tears.
-I can't even bring myself to watch the 2019 re-make because I just know how sad the storyline is.
+I can't even bring myself to watch the 2019 re-make because I just Dumbo know how sad the storyline is.

 Dumbo to young kids.
 While it could serve to start an important conversation, if your kids aren't quite ready for that yet, things could be dicey.
+3 'Tarzan'

 as an adult, this is one that begs the viewing by a mature eye before deciding if your kids can handle watching it.
 Personally, my 5-year-old has an extreme fear of getting lost, so presenting him with Tarzan — a lost kid alone in the jungle being raised by gorillas — would be frightening.
 Tarzan

 hanging) of Tarzan's nemesis Clayton at the end of their epic battle?
 He literally gets tangled up in vines and winds up stuck hanging by his neck, and while the body isn't shown, it's still a gruesome illusion.
 I'm not ready to explain that one to my kids yet.
 4 'Fantasia'

 absolutely terrified me.
 The music is thrilling, but the dark imagery (like skeletons, lightening, bats, and ghosts) throughout the film makes the exciting music seem almost haunting.
 It's like the entire film is one big intensity blast that makes my heart pound way faster than it should, and I definitely don't want my kids to experience that feeling until they're ready.
 Fantasia